souravpl8092/Lenskart_Clone/README.md

 ✨Lenskart_Clone✨
 ---
-This is a collaborative Project from Masai School in the Construct Week developed in 5 days.
+This is a collaborative Project developed in 5 days.
 We are a team of 5 members:

 Team Lead = fw20_0372-Sourav Paul